pjanec/dirigent/README.md

 Dirigent supports multiple methods of detection whether an application is already up and running.
 The method together with its parameters can be specified for each application in the launch plan.

+If not boot up completion detectors are defined, the app is considered initialized from the time it has been started.

 Following methods are available

- - `immediate` - An app is considered initialized immediately after the launching of an application.
-This is the default.

- - `timeout <seconds>` - After specified amount of seconds after launching the app
+ - `<timeout>seconds</timeout>` - After specified amount of seconds after launching the app

- - `exitcode <number>` - After the app have terminated and its exit code matches the number specified.
+ - `<exitcode> <number></exitcode>` - After the app have terminated and its exit code matches the number specified.
 This can be combined with an auto-restart option of the application, resulting in a repetitive launches until given exitcode is returned.

 #### Starting with local copy of Shared config
 Before the agent connects to master, it is using its local copy of SharedConfig.
 This is useful if agent needs to start applications event before the connection to master is established.